neondatabase/website/content/docs/postgres/query-reference.md

 ## Filtering data

-Here are some examples of using the `WHERE` clause to filter data in Postgres, showcasing various filtering scenarios:
+Here are more examples of using the `WHERE` clause to filter data in Postgres, showcasing various filtering scenarios:

 {/*